13bscsmahmad/APLab8/README.md

 How to Run
 ----------

-Find the source file in src/coinchange dir.
-Compile, and run CoinChange.java.
+Find the source file in `src/coinchange` dir.
+Compile, and run `CoinChange.java`.
 Both methods run, first greedy, then dp.